The Ultimate Guide to Your Wedding Reception Bar

 2. Wine Bar

 When it comes to weddings, you can never really go wrong with wine.
-In fact, wine is one of the guest favourites.
-A rustic wine bar is not only the best way to initiate conversation among your guests, but its decor statements can also be an added bonus to the overall aesthetic of your wedding.
+Wine is one of the guests’ favourites.
+A rustic wine bar is not only the best way to initiate conversation among your guests, but its decor statements can also be a bonus to the overall aesthetic of your wedding.

 3. Mimosa Bar